awsdocs/amazon-connect-admin-guide/doc_source/use-media-streams-blocks.md

-# Example contact flow for testing live media streaming<a name="use-media-streams-blocks"></a>
+# Example flow for testing live media streaming<a name="use-media-streams-blocks"></a>

-Here's how you can set up a contact flow to test live media streaming:
+Here's how you can set up a flow to test live media streaming:

 1. Add a **Start media streaming** block at the point where you want to enable customer audio streaming\.